TITLE Administrative Coordinator, Facilities Management

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: With an unspecified Bachelor’s degree, at least four years of related work experience is required; with a Bachelor’s degree in Business Management, Marketing, Communications, or Business Administration, two years of related work experience is required.
-Experience in the direct supervision of others is required.
-Experience in implementing, providing training, and operating a computerized maintenance management system is required.
-Experience with web page authoring, maintenance, and editing is required.
-Experience in social media, email marketing, online communities, and other online marketing strategies is required.
+Experience: At least 2 years of experience in the direct supervision of others is required.
+Experience with assessment or program evaluation is required.
+Experience with accounting procedures for credit cards, accounts payable, invoices, and internal and external billing is required.
+Experience in implementing, providing training, and operating a computerized maintenance management system is preferred.
+Experience with web page authoring, maintenance, and editing is preferred.
 Experience and familiarity with technical specification writing and contract bidding is preferred.
-Experience with assessment or program evaluation is preferred.
-Experience with accounting procedures for credit cards, accounts payable, invoices, and internal and external billing is preferred.
 Experience in developing and maintaining work logs and reports for management review of departmental effectiveness is preferred.
 Work experience in higher education is preferred.

 Effort: The incumbent may occasionally lift and transport materials and equipment weighing up to twenty-five pounds.
 The incumbent must be able to move throughout campus, including climbing stairs and ladders to inspect work of others.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.